Why Would a Construction Loan Be Denied?

 Consider working with a credit repair specialist if you have complex issues.
 The investment often pays for itself through better loan terms and improved approval odds.

-Insufficient Down Payment
+What Is Insufficient Down Payment?

 Down payment deficiencies cause approximately 22% of construction loan denials.
 While conventional mortgages may accept 3-5% down, construction loans typically require 20-25% minimum.